koscinskic/cogitate_tool/ProjectSchedule.md

 An online interface that identifies if an individual falls under the category of "code hoarder" or "domain expert", and if there are individuals who collaborate too often or not enough.
+This is done through analyzing the data collected by the Individual Metrics team.